LouisTsiattalou/website/content/cv/index.md

 ## 2020-20xx

-**Lead Data Scientist**: HM Treasury
+**Head of Data Science Unit**: HM Treasury

-In February 2020, I was transferred to the UK's Finance and Economics Ministry to introduce Data Science methods to its policymaking process for the first time.
+In February 2020, I was transferred to the UK's Finance and Economics Ministry.
-Utilising skills in Data Engineering, Data Science and Leadership, I have quickly ended up key to the department's analytical strategy for the COVID-19 pandemic; setting the department's strategy for the adoption of Data Science as an analytical discipline, leading projects designed to bolster the evidence base for government support schemes, and coordinating colleagues from other government departments to ensure efficient project delivery under extreme time constraints.
+I built a team around me to introduce Data Science methods in its policymaking process for the first time.
+Utilising skills in Data Engineering, Data Science and Leadership, I have quickly ended up key to the department's response to the COVID-19 pandemic; setting the department's strategy for the adoption of Data Science as an analytical discipline, leading projects designed to bolster the evidence base for government support schemes, and coordinating colleagues from other government departments to ensure efficient project delivery under extreme time constraints.

 ## 2019-2020